-When it comes to the cheap wood veneer that was so popular in the 1970s the answer is almost universally yes, but when it comes to other, more solid types of wood paneling the answer is often hotly debated.
+When it comes to the cheap wood veneer that was so popular in the 1970s, the answer is almost universally, "yes."
+Yet, when we're talking about more solid types of wood paneling, the answer is a matter of hot debate.

 Clean All the Moulding and Paneling